Modular design: Designing for Modularity

+Overall guidelines, based on a research done by Georgy Klushin, Clement Fortin and Zeljko Tekic, are grounded in setting a strategic objective, establishing a hierarchy, determining the drivers for modularization, applying relevant modularization principles, and using metrics to support the development process.
+The modular structure of new products with many different applications, use this method to help with designing and development.
+With this modular design guideline, the development process can begin, and specific modular design techniques can be implemented simultaneously.

+An important modularization method is the Modular Function Deployment (MFD), which is defined in an article by Fabio Marco Monetti as a method concentrated on establishing the system's structural elements, which include modules and interfaces.
+This method's drawback however is that it neglects any information about how a part may be manufactured or how the different parts will be assembled.
+This neglected aspect causes the product to be lower quality while also potentially increasing the production cost.
+This is why the MDF is pared with the Design For Assembly (DFA) method.
+This second method allows the assembly to be simplified through part reduction and system optimization.
+Th combination of these two methods calls for more cross-industry collaboration to be done, so they call be implemented optimally and efficiently.

 Integrating the digital twin into modular design

 Product lifecycle management is a strategy for efficiently managing information about a product (and product families, platforms, modules, and parts) during its product lifecycle.
 Researchers have described how integrating a digital twin—a digital representation of a physical product—with modular design can improve product lifecycle management.

 Integrating life-cycle and energy assessments into modular design

 Some authors observe that modular design has generated in the vehicle industry a constant increase of weight over time.
 Trancossi advanced the hypothesis that modular design can be coupled by some optimization criteria derived from the constructal law.
 In fact, the constructal law is modular for his nature and can apply with interesting results in engineering simple systems.
 It applies with a typical bottom-up optimization schema: